-- A. Prepare hydronic piping according to ASME B31.9 and as follows: - 1.
-Leave joints, including welds, uninsulated and exposed for examination during test. - 2.
+A. Prepare hydronic piping according to ASME B31.9 and as follows:

+- 1. Clean the interior of all piping prior to installation in systems. - 2.
+Leave joints, including welds, uninsulated and exposed for examination during test. - 3.
 Provide temporary restraints for expansion joints that cannot sustain reactions due to test pressure.
-If temporary restraints are impractical, isolate expansion joints from testing. - 3.
-Flush hydronic piping systems with clean water; then remove and clean or replace strainer screens. - 4.
+If temporary restraints are impractical, isolate expansion joints from testing. - 4.
+Fill and flush hydronic piping systems with clean potable water until system is clean, vent all air from systems then remove and clean or replace all affected strainer screens repeatedly until no further debris is captured.
+Re-fill and re-vent system. - 5.
 Isolate equipment from piping.
 If a valve is used to isolate equipment, its closure shall be capable of sealing against test pressure without damage to valve.
-Install blinds in flanged joints to isolate equipment. - 5.
+Install blinds in flanged joints to isolate equipment. - 6.
 Install safety valve, set at a pressure no more than one-third higher than test pressure, to protect against damage by expanding liquid or other source of overpressure during test. - B. Perform the following tests on hydronic piping: - 1.
 Use ambient temperature water as a testing medium unless there is risk of damage due to freezing.
 Another liquid that is safe for workers and compatible with piping may be used. - 2.
 While filling system, use vents installed at high points of system to release air.
 Use drains installed at low points for complete draining of test liquid. - 3.
 Isolate expansion tanks and determine that hydronic system is full of water. - 4.
 Subject piping system to hydrostatic test pressure that is not less than 1.5 times the system's working pressure.
 Test pressure shall not exceed maximum pressure for any vessel, pump, valve, or other component in system under test.
-Verify that stress due to pressure at bottom of vertical runs does not exceed 90 percent of specified minimum yield strength or 1.7 times "SE" value in Appendix A in ASME B31.9, "Building Services Piping."

-- 5. After hydrostatic test pressure has been applied for at least 10 minutes, examine piping, joints, and connections for leakage.
+Verify that stress due to pressure at bottom of vertical runs does not exceed 90 percent of specified minimum yield strength or 1.7 times "SE" value in Appendix A in ASME B31.9, "Building Services Piping." - 5.
+After hydrostatic test pressure has been applied for at least 10 minutes, examine piping, joints, and connections for leakage.
 Eliminate leaks by tightening, repairing, or replacing components, and repeat hydrostatic test until there are no leaks. - 6.
 Prepare written report of testing. - C. Perform the following before operating the system: - 1.
 Open manual valves fully. - 2.
 Inspect pumps for proper rotation. - 3.
 Set makeup pressure-reducing valves for required system pressure. - 4.
 Inspect air vents at high points of system and determine if all are installed and operating freely (automatic type), or bleed air completely (manual type). - 5.
-Set temperature controls so all coils are calling for full flow. - 6.
-Inspect and set operating temperatures of hydronic equipment, such as boilers, to specified values. - 7.
+Set temperature controls so all coils are calling for full flow.

+- Inspect and set operating temperatures of hydronic equipment, such as boilers, chillers, cooling towers, to specified values.
 Verify lubrication of motors and bearings.
+6. - 7.